prathameshsb/shopping-cart/README.md

-Working version of this project could be found on the link right below as it is hosted on Heroku - https://shopping-cart-pb.herokuapp.com/
+<b>Working version of this project could be found on the link right below as it is hosted on Heroku - </b>
+https://shopping-cart-pb.herokuapp.com/

 ## Available Scripts